plip123/pino-withdraw/README.md

-# LGRT APP
+# R2R Withdraw

-The R2R Withdraw App is a ReactJS/Vite application that makes it easy for R2R DeFi users to transfer their tokens that were locked by sending a USDT token to a wallet to be specified.
+The R2R Withdraw App is a ReactJS/Vite application that makes it easy for R2R DeFi users to transfer their locked tokens by sending a USDT token to a wallet to be specified.

 Key Features: